-Join WUN as Dr. Thomas Scammell explains the differences between NT1, NT2, and IH.
+Dr. Thomas Scammell explains the differences between NT1, NT2 and IH.
 While these sleep disorders have many commonalities, they deserve to be understood individually so that patients can receive the best treatment and therapies available for their specific diagnosis.
 In this presentation, Dr. Scammell will help us understand their shared and unique symptoms, characteristics and causes.
 He will also discuss effective treatment and medication options for each.

-Join NORD representatives Jill Pollander, RN, MSN Vice President of Patient Services, and Alicia Lawrence, LMSW, Information and Resource Services Manager, as they discuss issues that affect access to care for people with rare diseases and the ins and outs of patient assistance programs.
-There will be time for Q&A so bring your questions.
+NORD representatives Jill Pollander, RN, MSN Vice President of Patient Services, and Alicia Lawrence, LMSW, Information and Resource Services Manager discuss issues that affect access to care for people with rare diseases and the ins and outs of patient assistance programs.

-Join us as we learn from Dr. Michael Grandner about the importance of sleep and cardiovascular health.
+Dr. Michael Grandner will teach us about the importance of sleep and cardiovascular health.
 He will also discuss the unique heart health risks associated with narcolepsy, including stress and mental health, and the advantages and disadvantages of available therapeutic treatments.

 The narcolepsy space has several ongoing clinical trials and more to come in the near future.
 There is a need for the narcolepsy community to understand what is involved in participating in clinical trials.
 Watch and learn from the experts in this field: Russell Rosenberg, PhD, chief science officer and CEO of NeuroTrials Research, Elisha Stauffer, clinical research coordinator at Ohio Sleep Medicine Institute, and Mike, PWN who has undergone two clinical trials.

-Our August 11 webinar will focus on the topic “Accommodations, School & Work for people with narcolepsy” with our presenter, Amy Dougrey.
-Amy is a Parent & Family Educator in the Neurology Department at Boston Children’s Hospital.
+Amy Dougrey is a Parent & Family Educator in the Neurology Department at Boston Children’s Hospital.
 With a master’s degree from Simmons College in Special Education: Moderate Disabilities PreK-8, and years working in public schools as a Special Educator/Case Manager, Amy helps families navigate the education system; consulting on a case-by-case basis and working with patients who have an array of disabilities.
 In addition to her work in several clinics within the Neurology Department, Amy assists in the BACPAC Program (Bullying and Cyberbullying Prevention and Advocacy Collaborative) with Neurologist Dr. Peter Raffalli as an Educational Consultant.

-Join WUN and the community and listen to leading experts, Dr. Ong and Dr. Harris, as they assist people with narcolepsy in navigating the mental health and behavioral challenges while managing their medical disorder.
-There will be a Q&A section at the end of the session.
+Dr. Ong and Dr. Harris assist people with narcolepsy in navigating the mental health and behavioral challenges while managing their medical disorder.